ctmm-initiative/ctmmweb/README.md

     ```

     The script above will install dependency packages and run app.
 Sometimes you may need to restart R in installing packages.
     Running in RStudio will use RStudio's embeded browser by default.
-In windows/Linux this has known compatibility problems(slider label not in log scale, download file name not formated automatically).
-You can click the `open in browser` button in the browser top bar to use system browser instead, Chrome is recommended.
+In windows/Linux this has known compatibility problems(slider label not in log scale, download file name not formated automatically, download dialog lost response).
+You can click the `open in browser` button in the browser top bar to use system browser instead.
+Chrome is recommended.

   More details about installation, running specific version of app, or running app without Internet can be [found here.](README-install.md)